Fantastic Wilderlands Beyonde: Contents

 Fantastic Wilderlands Beyonde is a campaign setting that describes the locations on four large wilderness maps (Wilderlands Maps 7-10).

-The vast and dangerous wilderness regions of the Desert Lands (#7), Sea of Five Winds (#8), Elphand Lands (#9), and Lenap (#10) are shown in full detail on the judge's maps and are roughly sketched out on the players' maps.
-The booklet describes and gives the location of many of the villages, castles, islands, ruins, relics, and monsters.
+This supplement presents the vast wilderness areas of the Desert Lands (#7), Sea of Five Winds (#8), Elphand Lands (#9), and Lenap (#10), in full detail on maps for the gamemaster with a general overview of these regions on maps for the players.
+The booklet gives full descriptions and locations for villages, castles, islands, ruins, relics, and monsters found on the maps.

 Publication history

 Fantastic Wilderlands Beyonde was written by Mark Holmer and Bob Bledsaw, and was published by Judges Guild in 1979 as a 32-page book, and four large maps.

 Reception

 Kurt Butterfield reviewed Fantastic Wilderlands Beyonde in The Space Gamer No. 33.
 Butterfield commented that "The graphics on the map are beautiful and highly detailed.
 Many of the encounter areas, ruins, and treasures are quite interesting and imaginative.
 The basic description of each village is very helpful and saves the judge a lot of preparation time."
 He continues: "The main problem ancountered in the maps is that the hex numbers are difficult to read at times.
 There are quite a few typos in the booklet and several examples of too much treasure given away for little or no risk."
 Butterfield concluded his review by saying, "The judge will have to add a large amount of detail and make a few changes to make the wilderness more interesting.
 He is given too little detail for too much money."